Subsidies and benefits

 • Start-up grant is a subsidy paid to a person starting up a business in order to secure their income.

-• Subsidy for arranging working conditions is a subsidy for an employer for making reasonable adjustments required by a disabled or chronically ill employee.
+• Subsidy for arranging working conditions is a subsidy for an employer for making adjustments required by a disabled or chronically ill employee.

-Job alternation system and the European Globalisation Adjustment Fund (EGF)
+The European Globalisation Adjustment Fund (EGF)

 Support from the European Globalisation Adjustment Fund (EGF) helps people that have lost their jobs as a result of the global economic and financial crisis to find work, receive training or to set up their own business.
 The support will be directed through the Ministry of Economic Affairs and Employment for the funding of employment and business services.